Dens evaginatus: Classification

-The anterior DE tubercles have an average width of 3.5mm and length of 6.0mm, while posterior tubercles have an average 2.0mm in width and length of up to 3.5mm.
+The anterior DE tubercles have an average width of 3.5 mm and length of 6.0 mm, while posterior tubercles have an average 2.0 mm in width and length of up to 3.5 mm.
 If the cusp of Carabelli is present, the tooth associated are often larger mesiodistally and it is not uncommon that a DE involved tooth has an abnormal root pattern.

 There are 4 different ways to classify/ categorize DE involved teeth.